Why John Bolton sees Greenland as issue of 'critical importance' to U.S. security

 MARY LOUISE KELLY, HOST:

 The ban marks one of the latest responses to the Trump administration's ambitions to acquire Greenland from Denmark.
 And those ambitions are not new.
 John Bolton was there during Trump's first term, when talks about an acquisition came up in 2019.
-He served first as U.S. ambassador to the United Nations, then as national security adviser.
-Trump fired Bolton that same year.
+Then, as national security adviser, Trump fired Bolton that same year.
 They have not publicly agreed on much since.

 CHANG: But Bolton told our cohost Juana Summers why he does think there is still a case for American expansion into Greenland.